-In late August 1987, having overseen the establishment of the University of Minnesota’s first ARPANET connection to the IMP in Madison Wisconsin, I secured support from Steve Wolf, director of the NSF networking division, for the establishment of a new NSF affiliated regional network to serve Minnesota.
-In my capacity as Director of the Networking group at the Minnesota Supercomputer Center, I sent a proposal and invitation to ten educational institutions and commercial concerns in Minnesota, including Cray Research, UofM, Mayo Clinic, 3M, etc. As a consensus builder I wrote:
+In summer of 1987, having overseen the establishment of the University of Minnesota’s first ARPANET connection to the IMP in Madison Wisconsin, and having secured support from Steve Wolf, Director of the NSF networking division, I saw a chance to start realizing the dream of a networked world so often described by authors such as Clark, in Minnesota.
+I sent an invitation to ten educational institutions and commercial concerns in Minnesota, including Cray Research, UofM, Mayo Clinic, 3M, etc. In the letter I wrote:

 “This document proposes the creation of a low overhead, regional TCP/IP based computer internetwork to serve local computer systems vendors, academic institutions, and research institutions in the north central area.”

 The organizational meeting for the “Yet Unnamed Regional Network” was held on August 12, 1987 in the MSC conference room where twenty four people, representing ten institutions, met from 9:00 am to 12:00 noon to discuss our mutual interests regarding the establishment of a regional network to serve their needs, and the needs of other institutions in Minnesota.
 I made introductory remarks welcoming everyone, outlining the need for such a network to access other wide area networks (NSFnet, BITnet, ARPAnet, etc.) and concluding with a transparency showing a possible configuration for the Yet Unnamed Regional Network.
 I proposed the name “Minnesota Regional Network” which was subsequently adopted.
 Here are the minutes of that first meeting.
 With Ken Carlson and others, we wrote the mrnet by-laws , and on September 23, 1997 the founders gathered at MSC a second time and signed them, declaring MRNet self-established as an association.